navkul/dfs/README.md

 └── README.md           # This file
 ```

 **Important Note**: Some systems may have processes running on the default ports.
-If you encounter port conflicts:
+I spent a lot of time of doing nasty debugging just to figure out the issue was a 5000 port conflict for Mac, but thats part of the process.

 1. **Check for conflicts**:
    ```bash